Respond to customer reviews

 Don’t include any profane, aggressive, personal, or malicious comments in your response.
 Always be polite and keep in mind that happy customers will likely be your app’s biggest promoters.

 As a reminder, attempts to manipulate ratings are not permitted under the Application Developer Agreement.
 Therefore, you should not offer any type of compensation, including digital app items, to users for changing the app rating.

 Microsoft retains the right to revoke a developer’s permission to send responses for any reason.

 A customer can report an inappropriate review response from a developer through the Report Concern link in the Details section of an app’s Store description.
 As noted earlier, Microsoft retains the right to revoke developer access to this feature.

 Your relationship with your customers is your own.
 Microsoft doesn’t get involved if there are disputes between developers and customers.
-However, if you think that the content of a customer’s review of your app violates Content policies, please submit a support ticket.
+However, if you think that a customer’s review of your app violates content policies, please submit a support ticket.